corsen2000/vim-mode-tutor/tour.md

 ## Moving by words
 * w -> move to the beginning of the next word
-* W -> move to the beginning of the next word ignoring non space character
+* W -> move to the beginning of the next word ignoring non-space character

 Try moving through this setence and check-out the difference in w and W.

 * e -> move to the end of the next word
-* E -> move to the end of the next word ignoring non space character
+* E -> move to the end of the next word ignoring non-space character

 Try moving through this sentence and check-out the difference in e and E.